craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Prime Timeline.md

 title: The Fall
 content:

 [[Tetrimoc]] falls, the timeline begins.
 The #goblinoid people have been here for as long as they can remember.
+They have known this land in the time before its becoming.

 Humans wake in the fields. [[Dwarves Specifics|Dwarves]] become carved from stone, the first story of a [[Halfling Specifics|Halflings]] is told.
 The [[Elves Specifics|Elves]] say they've lived childhoods in another place, and their knowledge shows it.
 Soon Dwaves find the nomadic [[Goliath Specifics|Goliath]] wandering their mountians, some [[Gnome Specifics|Gnomes]] trundle in.
 It will be some years until the first [[Dragonborn Specifics|Dragonborn]] will be born, but many other "exotic" races such as [[Kenku Specifics|Kenku]] and [[Tiefling Specifics|Tiefling]] place their origin stories around this time as well.

-date: 001AF
-title: Enginuity
-content:
+Each of these new people brought something with them, some knowledge, technique, concept, culture.

+Quickly, people began to respect the Weave.
+There were those that used it selfishly, and they were called evil, and those that used it for the benifit of others, and they were called good.

 date: 013AF